fredgrott/DieGottDie/README.md

 The main differences is that the debug menu will be implemented differently as we do not have a navigational drawer in the main application.
-The second difference is that implementing a way to use annootations and some other things to bring the ability to offer different layouts for both phones and tablets.
+The second difference is that implementing a way to use annotations and some other things to bring the ability to offer different layouts for both phones and tablets.

+# Philosophy

+Main philosophy is DRY, Don't Repeat Yourself.

 # Credits

 Thanks goes to Square and LemonLabs whose stuff I have built upon here with this demo application.

-# Job and project Work Inquiries
+# Job and Project Work Inquiries

 I only talk to founders, and usually that is over a paid meal at my location.
+I hang out in several online developer locations and have a G+ profile, the resourceful ones will always be able to find my email addy.

 # LICENSE

-This project is licensed under Apache Liccense 2.0.
+This project is licensed under Apache License 2.0.